marskimiko/big-apple-runners-app/README.md

 # Project Philosophy:

 Big Apple Runngers is an application built for runners to find routes in NYC and write reviews on them to share with eachother.
-As a runner in NYC finding it hard to find good places to run in such an urban environment I was inspired to create a space for runners to share the findings and experiences with eahother.
+As a runner in NYC finding it hard to find good places to run in such an urban environment I was inspired to create a space for runners to share the findings and experiences with each other.

 # Features: